Oh, my goodness…where to start?

 And for the next 15 years, that’s what I did.
 I dabbled from time to time in new projects, and in adding a number of employees, all creative women who shared my vision, I was able to spend a bit more time designing with them, and we worked together to add a uniqueness to the shop that few gift shops have.
 Only in the last few years was I finally able to dedicate the majority of time to doing my “art.”

-In the 6 years since then I have been scrapbooking, sewing, gardening, cooking and crafting away, in between my duties as caregiver to my granddaughters while their parents work (there are now 3 grandchildren – although I only watch 2 regularly.)
+In the years since then I have been scrapbooking, sewing, gardening, cooking, crafting, and of course, blogging away, in between my duties as caregiver to my 4 grandchildren while their parents work.
 I’ve taken some on-line art classes, found my “tribe” of creatives who I adore, and am happily once again burning the candle at both ends.
+Mr. Tattered and I have also been doing a LOT of traveling.
+It’s proving to be a crazy, wonderful life – one I could never have PLANNED, and I’m loving it!